violet-eco/violet-eco.github.io/docs/specs/kernel/signals.md

 *Signals* are a type of [KPC](./kpc.md).
 They are used by Sakura to send information.

-## Overview
+## Signal Components

-When a process is created, Sakura associates it:
+When a process is created, Sakura associates several components with it to facilitate signal handling:

-- Signals handler table (SHT)
+- Signal Handler Table (SHT): The SHT is a data structure that stores the handlers for differnet signals.
-- Signals queue
+- Signals Queue: The signals queue serves as a buffer to hold signals sent to a process.
-- Readiness indicator

-Each signal has an 8-bit code to represent it.
-Also, a 32 bytes data field is added to give additional information about the signal.
+- Readiness Indicator: The readiness indicator is a flag that indicates whether a process is ready to handle signals.

+## Signal Handling Process

-When Sakura sends a signal to a process, it first checks if a handler is running.
-If so, it puts the signal in the queue.
+When Sakura provides a signal to a process, it follows a well-defined procedure to appropriately handle the signal:

-Otherwise, it reads the readiness indicator.
-If `false`, the signal is queued.

-If this is not the case, it checks whether the signal has a handler in the SHT.
+1. **Check for Active Handler:** Sakura first checks if the process has an active handler running.
+If a handler is running, the signal is placed in the signals queue.
-If the handler is not present, depending on the particular signals, it may be ignored or a default behavior may be used.
+2. **Check Readiness Indicator:** Sakura checks the readiness indicator if the process's handler is not currently running.
+If the indicator is not set, the signal is queued until the process is ready.
+3. **Handler Lookup:** Sakura searches up the SHT to find the relevant signal handler.
+If the handler cannot be found, Sakura may opt to ignore the signal or perform a default action, depending on the kind of signal.

-If the handler is found, Sakura checks whether the memory area pointed as the address of the handler can be run by the current process.
-If not, the signal is converted to the HANDLER_FAULT signal.
+4. **Memory Area Validation:** Sakura checks if the memory region indicated by the handler's address may be executed by the current process.
+If not, the signal is changed to the `HANDLER_FAULT` signal, which indicates a signal handling error.

-Sakura then switches the process to its main thread and makes it jump to the handler's address, then resumes it.
+5. **Process Switch and Execution:** Sakura shifts the process to its main thread and intructs it to jump to the location of the signal's handler, so initiating the signal handling process.
+The handler's execution continues until it is finished.

-When the handler returns, if the signal is waiting for a response, Sakura reads it from a specific register and does what needs to be done.
-If it is, the kernel simply makes the process jump back to the address it was to before the signal was emitted, and switch to the original thread.
+6. **Response Handling:** If the signal is waiting for a response when the handler returns, Sakura retrieves the response from a predefined register and takes necessary action according on the response.
+If no response is expected, Sakura just makes the process to return to the address it was at prior to the signal's delivery, thereby continuing the original execution thread.

 ## List of Signals